jimburton/sudoku/README.md

   data Pos = Pos (Int,Int)
 ```

-We use positions as indicating first the row and then the column.
-It
+We use positions as indicating first the *row* and then the
-is common in programming languages to start counting at 0.
-Therefore,
+*column*.
+As usual when programming, we start counting
-the position that indicates the upper left corner is (0,0), and the
+at 0.
+So, the position that indicates the upper left corner is
-position indicating the lower right corner is (8,8).
-And, for example,
+(0,0), and the position indicating the lower right corner is
-the position (3,5) denotes the 6th cell in the 4th row.
+(8,8).
+And, for example, the position (3,5) denotes the 6th cell in
+the 4th row.

 ## Part 4